We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Wayne Tourell’s career defies easy categorisation.
-Glance through the awards accumulated from all the varied shows he has directed, and you'll find everything from documentaries to comedies, to classic legal drama Hanlon — which he spent over a decade trying to get on screen.
-In the early 1980s, after a long period dominated by documentary and current affairs, Tourell began concentrating increasingly on helming drama.
+Glance through the awards accumulated from all the varied shows he has directed, and you'll find everything from documentaries to comedies, to classic legal drama Hanlonwhich he spent over a decade trying to get on-screen.
+In the early 1980s, after a long period dominated by documentary and current affairs, Tourell concentrated increasingly on helming drama.

-After a brief try at advertising copywriting, Tourell spent the first half of the 70s directing for indie company Reynolds Television.
-Films for charities and varied educational-style campaigns were an in-house speciality.
-Tourell directed two anti drink-driving films which played in prime time slots, including the Feltex-nominated On the Day.
-A reviewer for The Listener was so taken in by the drama, he failed to notice it was part of a drink-driving campaign.
+After a brief try at writing adverts, Tourell spent the first half of the 1970s directing for indie company Reynolds Television.
+Educational and charity campaigns were an in-house speciality.
+Tourell directed two anti drink-driving films which played in prime time slots, including Feltex nominee On the Day.
+One Listener reviewer was so taken in by the drama, he failed to notice it was part of a drink-driving campaign./// Films for charities and varied educational-style campaigns were an in-house speciality

-Tourell had begun experimenting with a naturalistic, semi-improvised storytelling style shortly before joining Reynolds.
+Tourell was experimenting with a naturalistic, semi-improvised storytelling style.
 Hello Human Being (1970), which predates Paul Maunder’s better-known Gone Up North for a While, dramatised cases of young women who were pregnant or widowed.
-Actors and non-actors performed together, on location and on the fly.
-Tourell developed the approach further for Salvation Army reunion tale Missing (1975).
-The result scored him his first Feltex Award.
+Actors and non-actors performed together, on location, and on the fly.
+Tourell took the approach further for Salvation Army reunion tale Missing (1975), which won a Feltex Award.

-Tourell won a grant from the Queen Elizabeth ll Arts Council to study film and TV drama in North America.
+Tourell won a grant from the Queen Elizabeth ll Arts Council to study film and TV drama in North America, setting off with cameraman colleague Malcolm Ferguson.
 Visits to the Los Angeles sets of Happy Days and M*A*S*H* proved "brilliant, creative and rewarding".
-A few years later Tahiti became base camp for further learning.
-Originally set to direct a documentary about the salvage of Captain Cook’s anchor, Tourell was instead assigned as right hand man to legendary director David Lean (Lawrence of Arabia).
-Working under Lean proved inspiring and debilitating, depending on prevailing moods and weather patterns.
-Lean even relocated the anchor to shallower water to get better camera angles.
+The 1970s also saw adventures in Tahiti.
+Originally set to direct a documentary about the salvage of Captain Cook’s anchor, Tourell found himself demoted to become right-hand man to legendary director David Lean (Lawrence of Arabia).
+Working under Lean proved both inspiring and debilitating, depending on prevailing moods and weather patterns.
+As Tourell says in this interview, Lean even relocated the anchor to shallower water, to enable better angles on its salvage.

 Although Tourell's American trip coincided with a jump in Kiwi drama output, the drama departments at TV One and the new second channel remained "a closed shop".
 Not so the documentary department; so Tourell got busy.
 In 1980 Moriori won the Feltex Award for Best Documentary.
 Part historical primer, part personal journey, it followed two grandchildren of the last full-blooded Moriori on a trip to the Chatham Islands to rediscover their heritage.
-Tourell's doco helped launch a revival of Moriori culture and overturned misconceptions, including that Moriori were a completely separate race from Polynesians.
+Made with producer Bill Saunders, Tourell's doco helped launch a revival of Moriori culture and overturn misconceptions, including that Moriori were a separate race from Polynesians.
 Tourell writes here about recreating a Moriori village, hair-raising boat trips, and locals both helpful and wary.

 Another influential documentary followed, when Tourell travelled the nation with Professor Kenneth Cumberland directing five of the 10 episodes of Feltex winning epic Landmarks (including this episode).

-Having looked at New Zealand's landscape, Tourell turned his sights to the inner lives of its people.
+Tourell then turned his sights from New Zealand landscapes to the inner lives of the country's people.
 Although earlier projects had mixed drama and documentary elements, the early 80s marked the point where he seriously devoted himself to directing drama.
 Sea Urchins, Steel Riders and The Shadow Trader (which he writes about here) all proved solid international sellers.
-Tourell also enjoyed the high fashion hijinks of Gloss, survived the sleep deprivation of commanding the Telethon '88 broadcast, and as producer, helped develop Open House.
-But the project that meant most was one he’d been pitching to TV executives for 14 years — before it finally got a sympathetic ear from TVNZ's Head of Drama Ross Jennings.
+Tourell also enjoyed the high fashion hijinks of Gloss, survived the sleep deprivation of commanding the Telethon '88 broadcast, and developed the three-camera set up for Open House.
+But the project that meant most was one he’d spent 14 years pitching to TV executives, before it finally got a sympathetic ear in TVNZ's Head of Drama Ross Jennings— and later his replacement John McRae, who declared the pilot episode the best script he'd read.

 Hanlon covers 20 years and six cases in the life of Dunedin barrister Alf Hanlon.
 A rare post-Governor historical drama made on a big budget, the 28 week shoot involved 160 speaking parts.
-Tourell and writer Ken Catran ignited water cooler discussion with their feature-length pilot, which offered a more sympathetic angle on infamous Southland 'baby farmer' Minnie Dean.
-American company Paramount pushed Hanlon into profit before launch by buying international rights for US$800,000, based on viewing a rough edit of this episode alone.
+Tourell and writer Ken Catran ignited water cooler discussion with their feature-length pilot, which brought a sympathetic angle to infamous Southland 'baby farmer' Minnie Dean.
+American studio Paramount pushed Hanlon into profit before launch by buying international rights for US$800,000, after viewing a rough edit of this episode alone.

 Accolades like "flawless", "a triumph", "moving" and "engrossing" peppered the reviews, and the series dominated the 1986 Gofta Awards ceremony.
 Having run off with every major award, it was also nominated for an International Emmy for Best Drama.
 A planned follow-up series did not eventuate.

-For Tourell the 1980s had involved almost exclusively local stories.
-The following decade, reflecting wider trends in the industry, more co-productions entered the mix.
-The range of accents on-set began to broaden.
+For Tourell the 1980s had revolved around local stories.
+The following decade, reflecting wider trends in the industry, more co-productions entered the mix, and the range of accents on-set began to broaden.

-The 1990s marked a decade of firsts.
-Tourell was picked to direct the all-important first episodes of everything from Maggie’s Garden Show and White Fang to edgy urban drama City Life, a show he feels was compromised in order to fit its early evening time slot.
-It was also the decade he directed the first of 500+ episodes of Shortland Street, and spent 23 joyful days shooting his only feature.
+The 1990s saw many firsts.
+Tourell was picked to direct the all-important debut episodes of everything from Maggie’s Garden Show and White Fang to teen hit The Tribe and urban drama City Life — a show he suspects had its edges blunted, to fit an earlier time slot.
+That decade he also did 13 episodes of Marlin Bay, and the first of 500+ instalments of Shortland Street.
+He also spent 23 joyful days shooting his only feature.

-At the turn of the millennium Tourell returned south to spend four years as an executive producer (and occasional director) at powerhouse company NHNZ, before returning to the director’s chair.
+At the turn of the millennium Tourell returned south to spend four years as an executive producer (and occasional director) at documentary company NHNZ, before returning to the director’s chair elsewhere.
+These days he lives in Cambridge.

 Sources include